-Give homeless animals and family pets the chance to heal
+Give animals the chance to heal

-Longtime Animal Rescue League of Boston (ARL) supporter and former director, Jane Whitney Marshall, established the fund in memory of her grandmother Alice T. Whitney, a contemporary and friend of ARL Founder Anna Harris Smith, to ensure that limited economic means did not prevent owners from providing vital veterinary care for their pets in treatable medical emergencies.
+The Fund ensures that limited economic means did not prevent owners from providing vital veterinary care for their pets in treatable medical emergencies.

-How you can help
+How YOU can help:

 Only with your support can animals in the most critical of need receive the high-quality veterinary care necessary to gain a second chance at life.
 ARL does not receive any government funding and relies solely on individual donations to provide assistance to animals and families who desperately rely on ARL for help.